Elive/synthwave-player/README.md

 <br>
 A Raspberry Pi is an excellent choice for a low-power, energy-efficient, and always-on music server.
 Since Raspberry Pi OS is based on Debian, you can follow the main installation instructions.

 The only specific consideration for a Raspberry Pi is the location of your music library.
-If you store your music on an external USB drive, you will need to edit the `@MUSIC_DIRECTORIES` variable at the top of the `web_music-player.pl` script to include the path to your drive (e.g., `/media/pi/MyMusicDrive`).
+If you store your music on an external USB drive, you will need to edit the `@MUSIC_DIRECTORIES` variable from the tool, personal configurations, or interface configurations to include the path to your drive (e.g., `/media/pi/MyMusicDrive`).
 </details>

 ---

 ## Configuration

-All configuration is done by editing the variables at the top of the `web_music-player.pl` script.
+All configuration is done by editing the variables at the top of the `synthwave-player` script.

 -   `$WEBSITE_TITLE`: The title for the website.
 By default, it's dynamically generated from the user's full name (e.g., "John Doe's Music"), but can be set to any static string.
 -   `$APP_PORT`: The network port the application will run on.